 I’m so glad everyone enjoyed the apple crisp Yolanda!
 I’m honored that you’d consider using one of my recipes at your party.
 That means a lot to me! 🙂 I’ve actually covered this exact question in comments above yours!
 I know it can be easy to scroll right past them. 😉

-I haven’t had the filling last long enough to freeze, but I think it should work.
-I’d recommend adding the filling to a gallon-sized zip-topped bag, squashing all of the air out, and laying the bag flat on a baking sheet to freeze.
+I haven’t had the filling last long enough to freeze, so I’m not personally sure.
+If you’d like to experiment on your own, I’d recommend adding the filling to a gallon-sized zip-topped bag, squashing all of the air out, and laying the bag flat on a baking sheet to freeze.
 (You could also portion it out into smaller bags if you prefer.)
-That way it freezes in a nice stackable shape and doesn’t take up as much space in your freezer. 🙂
+That way it freezes in a nice stackable shape and doesn’t take up as much space in your freezer! 🙂

 Hello Amy!
 I am pretty new to your website, but I have already used a ton of your recipes, which have all been delicious!
 However, I did have a question about this recipe, since I do not have a slow cooker.
 Although you said you could use it on the stove, would you be able to tell me how long and at what temperature I would be able to cook the apple filling in a 2 quart dutch oven?
 Thank you!